chriscerie/campus-maps/DEPLOY_INSTRUCTIONS.md

 - Press create credentials button > OAuth client ID
 ![Creds](Images/Screenshot-2.png)
 - Select Web Application as application type
-- Name the client ID whatever youd like
+- Name the client ID whatever you would like
   - Go to `src/config/passport.ts` and replace clientID's string with your own as well as clientSecret's string with your own
   ![passport](Images/Screenshot-3.png)
   - We will set up the rest in step 5
+  - After editing `passport.ts`
+     - `git add src/config/passport.ts`
+     - `git commit -m "(any commit message youd like)"`
+     - `git push`

 ### Step 4: Deploy to Heroku
 - Go to account settings and connect GitHub account to Heroku account